AirScrum/Porsche/README.md

 # Porsche
 Processing Service AKA Porsche.
-A Golang microservice for processing the requests made to convert user stories.
+A Golang microservice for processing the requests made to convert text to user stories.